runnerty/runnerty/docs/process.md

 ```
 Note that in the example it is used the global value :PROCESS_ID, this value will have the id of the process.
 Know more about [global_values].

-There is an official list of the available notificators [here](plugins.md).
+There is an official list of the available notifiers [here](plugins.md).

 ### Output